kanofiadmasu/Programming-Fundamentals/README.md

 ## **Daily Learning Journal**

 This Repostiory is where I share the foundational programming concepts that I learned every single day.
-I will post what I learned everyday small or big to track my progress, check and solidfy my understanding and to share what I learned and how I learned things so that other can learn more.
+I will post what I learned everyday small or big to track my progress, check and solidfy my understanding and also share what I learned and how I learned things so that other can learn more.

 ### I will share
       1. How I learned important concpets (methods and princples)